 - Apply three coats of glue, then hang the skins unfolded for 12 hours so they can vent fumes as the glue cures.
 Note: Save family brain cells by leaving the skins outside for the first few hours of the curing process, then move them inside.

-When you’re done, old and new skin glue will coat many things—your iron, fingers, scraper… Wipe the base of the hot iron with a clean rag and it will clean up nicely.
-A rag soaked with a little acetone or white gas, is preferable to the base of a hot iron for cleaning your fingers and tools.
+When you’re done, old and new skin glue will coat many things—your iron, fingers, scraper….
+Turn up the iron to maximum heat and much of the glue will burn off.
+Then unplug the iron and after a few minutes wipe the base of the hot iron with a clean rag and most of the glue will be gone.
+A rag soaked with acetone or white gas, will work for cleaning other tools and your fingers.

 This article was originally posted on 5/3/11.